 The Corporation's financial instruments that are potentially exposed to concentrations of credit risk consist of cash.
 The Corporation places its cash with what it believes to be quality financial institutions.
 In addition, the Corporation places its cash holdings in different financial institutions to have the full benefit of the Federal Deposit Insurance Corporation (FDIC) coverage.
+At times during the year, the balance in the cash accounts exceeded the FDIC insurance limit.
+However, the Corporation has not experienced any losses in such accounts to date.
 The Corporation believes no significant risk of loss is likely as a result of credit risk concentrations with respect to its cash.